Yara

 "This provocative coming-of-age story from Berger raises questions about sexuality, power, and the intersection of the personal and the political." – Publishers Weekly

 "This novel is told vividly and directly, and it will leave readers with much to consider and question.
 Tamara Faith Berger is utterly unflinching, both in depicting human sexuality and posing difficult ethical quandaries.
-This is the kind of book that really highlights how avoidant many so novels are when it comes to exploring these fundamental pleasures and problems." – Keith Mosman, Powell's Books
+This is the kind of book that really highlights how avoidant so many novels are when it comes to exploring these fundamental pleasures and problems." – Keith Mosman, Powell's Books

 "There are no easy moments, no comfort to be found in the searing prose. . . .
 When writers get young female sexuality right, stories become a revelation and such is the case with Maidenhead.
 The writing pulls the reader desperately close." – Roxane Gay on Maidenhead, The Rumpus